Games Where You Can Play Optimally with Arena-Independent Finite Memory: Characterization

 While such a level of care is not necessary to obtain Theorem~\ref{thm:equivalence}, it has two advantages.
-First, from a practical standpoint, it permits to obtain \textit{more useful results} when focusing on a particular direction of the equivalence (as often the case in applications).
-Second, from a theoretical standpoint, it permits to isolate each concept and each element of the reasoning and to \textit{highlight their true roles in the underlying mechanisms} that lead to the existence of UFM strategies. $\lhd$ \end{remark}
+First, from a practical standpoint, it permits to obtain \textit{more useful results}\footnote{E.g., of wider applicability, or avoiding the use of memory on covered arenas.} when focusing on a particular direction of the equivalence (as often required in applications).
+Second, from a theoretical standpoint, it permits to isolate each concept and each element of the reasoning and to \textit{highlight their true roles\footnote{E.g., $\memskel$-monotony deals with prefixes up to the first cycle and $\memskel$-selectivity deals with the cycles thereafter; memory skeletons can be built in a compositional way based on these two orthogonal yet complementary tasks.} in the underlying mechanisms} that lead to the existence of UFM strategies. $\lhd$ \end{rem}

 To prove Theorem~\ref{thm:equivalence}, we invoke the results we will prove in Section~\ref{sec:FMToConcepts} and Section~\ref{sec:conceptsToFM}.